AndyWright360/Flora-and-Fauna/README.md

 - **Remove Image:** When editing a product, the current image is displayed in a small preview.
 A checkbox option is available to remove this image, allowing users to update or clear the existing product image.

+### **Future Implementations**

+- **Error Pages:** I plan to create custom error pages.
+In the event of an error, users will receive a message explaining the issue and providing navigation options to return to a relevant page within the site.
+This enhancement will significantly improve the user experience during any unexpected issues.

+- **Review Validation:** I aim to implement a validation check for reviews to ensure users have purchased the product before submission is accepted.
+This will guarantee that feedback is provided by customers with firsthand experience of the product.

+- **Review Limitation:** Currently, account holders can create multiple reviews for the same product.
+To ensure a diverse range of opinions, I plan to limit users to a single review per product.

+- **Discontinued Products:** Admin users can delete products from the database, which is crucial functionality.
+However, this currently removes the product from the order history of any customer who previously purchased it, leading to inaccurate order records.
+While this is not a significant issue for the context of this project, it would be problematic if the site were used as a business.
+To address this, I plan to implement a feature allowing admin users to mark products as discontinued.
+This will remove the product from the website but retain it in the database, ensuring accurate order history for customers.

+- **Wishlist Expansion:** I aim to expand the wishlist functionality, allowing users to create multiple lists for better organisation.
+Users will be able to name, modify, and delete lists, enhancing the feature's usability.

+- **Deals & Offers:** I plan to add functionality for admin users to apply discounts and deals to products easily.
+This will integrate with a newsletter system to inform subscribed customers about new offers

 ---

 ## **Technologies Used**